What is edge bare metal?

 Edge computing is one of the fastest-growing enterprise technologies.
 But what is it exactly?
 How does it work?
 And how can combining edge computing with bare metal servers help organizations optimize their low-latency, high-performance applications?

-Cloud computing was a game changer for many organizations, offering faster and more lightweight services for customers and a road for rapid innovation.
-However, as enterprises continued to build and deploy high-bandwidth apps and services to satisfy user expectations for real-time experiences and interactions, they needed to bring data storage and compute power closer to the devices or data sources that need it most.
+Cloud computing was a game changer for many organizations.
+It offers faster and more lightweight services for customers and a path for rapid innovation.
+As companies build and use high-bandwidth apps and services, they want to meet user demands for real-time experiences.
+Putting data storage and computing power closer to devices or data sources helps improve efficiency and performance.

-Besides their performance advantages, edge bare metal servers can be provisioned quickly and turned up and down in near real-time to meet fluctuating or short-term business demands, providing the scalability and flexibility many enterprises require.
+Besides their performance advantages, edge bare metal servers can be provisioned quickly and turned up and down in near real-time to meet changing or short-term business demands.
+This level of scalability and flexibility can be a strategic advantage for organizations trying to stay ahead of their competitors.

 Edge computing and cloud computing both offer flexibility, scalability, demand-based capacity management and pay-as-you-go cost predictability.
 However, there are some key differences between the two approaches.

 - Location.
 When comparing traditional cloud computing with edge computing, the primary difference is how and where data processing takes place.
 The cloud stores and processes data in a central location, usually a data center.
-On the other hand, edge computing processes data nearer the source, at the “edge” of the network where people and machines connect.
+Edge computing processes data nearer the source, at the edge of the network where people and machines connect.
 This decentralized structure makes it possible to capture and process locally generated data in milliseconds, resulting in a much faster computational speed than cloud computing.

 - Resources.
 Bare metal servers are physical computers dedicated to a single tenant, meaning that other customers do not share compute and storage resources.
 In a cloud environment, multiple tenants compete for a virtual machine’s memory and processing, potentially reducing performance.